 - 1 bay leaf

-- 1 tsp. ground turmeric - I use Flavor of the Earth brand
+- 1 tsp.
+Flavor of the Earth Organic Turmeric

 - 2 stalks of celery, finely diced

-- 1 cup of frozen or fresh (diced) carrots (baby carrots will also work)
+- 1 cup of frozen carrot slices or fresh (diced) carrots

 - 4 cups of water

-- optional: 1 tsp. of coconut aminos for more flavor without excessive sodium (or you can use low-sodium soy sauce)
+- 1 tsp. of coconut aminos for more flavor without excessive sodium (or you can use low-sodium soy sauce)

 Want more variety and nutrition too?